makethingshappy/IoTflow/Documentation/SETUP.md

 - **IoTextra Input for a selected channel:**
   - If a change in the state of the input channel (pin AP0-AP7) is detected on the physical mezzanine device by the firmware - it publishes the observed state of the input channel (1 or 0)
   - IoTextra Input Node-RED node listens for changes on the channel and provides an outgoing msg.payload ('1' or '0') corresponding to the state of the input channel
+- **IoTextra Analog for a selected channel:**
+- The IoTextra Analog modules (Combo Included) continously detect differential ADC input channels (A0-A1, A2-A3) data on the physical mezzanine device by the firmware - it publishes the converted voltage or current from raw ADC data of the differential input channels sequentially
+- User can change the firmware so that it only publishes data when the previous value has changed.
+(This includes some deadband filtering)
+- IoTextra Analog Node-RED node listens for data on each channel and provides an outgoing string msg.payload ("3.124") corresponding to the differential input channel of an ADC
+- If you are using multiple ADCs (for example, the IoT Extra Analog modules), the firmware processes them in the order of their I²C addresses.
+The array of I²C addresses determines the sequence: the first address in the list is treated as ADC 1, the second as ADC 2, and so on.
+Each ADC provides two differential input channels (A0–A1 and A2–A3).
+So with two ADCs, you effectively have:
+  - ADC 1: Differential channels A0–A1 and A2–A3
+  - ADC 2: Differential channels A0–A1 and A2–A3
+The firmware always reads from the lowest-indexed (first) I²C address first, then proceeds through the rest of the list.

 ---

 ## How MQTT Protocol is used to send/receive data from the IoTextra Modules